Clinical UM Guideline

 Placebo Group (%)

-Da Fonseca and colleagues reported on the results of a trial that randomized 142 women considered at high risk for preterm delivery to receive either daily progesterone or placebo suppositories.
-While the Meis study included only women with a prior history of preterm delivery, this study included a broader range of subjects.
-Inclusion criteria included either a prior history of preterm birth, prophylactic cervical cerclage or a uterine malformation.
-Additionally, the mean gestational age of the prior preterm birth (33 weeks) was greater than the Meis trial, suggesting that, overall, this population of study subjects was at lower risk for preterm birth.
+Several studies have investigated the effect of vaginal progesterone on the incidence of preterm birth. da Fonseca and colleagues (2003) reported on the results of a trial that randomized 142 women considered at high risk for preterm delivery to receive either daily vaginal progesterone or placebo suppositories.
+This study included a broad range of subjects including a prior history of preterm birth, prophylactic cervical cerclage or a uterine malformation.
+The mean gestational age of the prior preterm birth was 33 weeks.
 The following pregnancy outcomes were reported:

 |Delivery before 37 weeks|